Hélène Grimaud, Fabio Luisi / Philharmonia Zurich

 Opera Zurich, 2018-01-14

 In the Zurich Opera for the first concert in 2018, and for the first Philharmonic Concert in the new year, with the Philharmonia Zurich and the orchestra’s principal conductor, Fabio Luisi (*1959, see also Wikipedia).
 It looked like a splendid start for the year: the concert was sold out.
 Several factors contributed to this: the Philharmonia Zurich has a fairly big fan community, i.e., there are many subscription holders.
 Also, they profit from the fact that its “competition” on the concert stage, the Tonhalle Orchestra Zurich, was forced to move to a non-central, temporary location, the Tonhalle Maag, in Zurich’s West.
-The latter may be a trendy new quarter, but elderly people seem to prefer a venue close to the center of town.
+The latter may be a trendy new quarter, but older people seem to prefer a venue close to the center of town.

 An Attractive Program